The Restless Corpse of La Poile

 He’d been sailing from Fortune Bay to the fishing grounds north of Cape St. George for longer than he could remember.

-His little ship had a crew of just three men — the skipper himself, and his two grown sons.
-Together they spent the summer hauling cod.
+His little ship had a small crew; just three men — the skipper and his two grown sons.
+Together they spent the summers hauling cod.

 It was exhausting work.
 They started well before dawn and continued past sunset; if they hoped to eat in the depths of winter, they had to forego sleep in the summer.

-The skipper had already guided the boat around Cape Ray, and past the treacherous rocks of Isles aux Morts.
-It had been good sailing but now, in the late evening sun, he could see a fog bank ahead.
+The skipper guided the boat around Cape Ray, and past the treacherous rocks of Isles aux Morts.
+It had been fine sailing but, in the late evening sun, he could see a fog bank dead ahead.

-If he hoped to survive — if he hoped to save his sons — he had to find a safe harbour.
+If he hoped to survive — if he hoped to save his boys — he had to find a safe harbour, somewhere to weather out the storm.
 It was a dangerous prospect, too many sailor’s had died misjudging the coastline of southwestern Newfoundland.
-He didn’t need to add to that tally.

-In a flash of lightning he caught sight of it — a break in the fog and, through it, the entrance to La Poile Bay.
+Then, in a flash of lightning, he caught sight of it — the coastline!
+There was a break in the fog.
+It was as if someone had opened a door and through it, he could see the entrance to La Poile Bay.
 It was unmistakable; he’d seen it a thousand times before.
 The shelter of La Poile was their best bet for making it through the storm.

-All his life he’d willed his ship to stay off the rocky coast but now, in a storm and blinding fog he was steering right toward it.
-It was insanity.
-He prayed the embrace of La Poile Bay was just ahead but it was too foggy to be certain of anything.
+He prayed the embrace of La Poile Bay was just ahead, but it was too foggy to be certain of anything.

-Again the lightning flashed, but still no sign of La Poile Bay.
-As the thunder knocked against the timbers of the boat, he turned the wheel again.
+Again the lightning flashed, but still no sign of the bay.

-Blindly he guided the vessel forward.
-He willed the ship to find the bay.
-If they weren’t on course now, he was running out of time to correct.
+The thunder continued its relentless pounding.
+If he wasn’t on course now, he was running out of time to correct.
 There would be no time turn away from the rocks; they’d be as good as dead.

 Suddenly, the ocean calmed.

-In the lightning the skipper made out the shores of La Poile Bay rising out of the sea around them.
+In the lightning, the skipper could make out the steep shores of La Poile Bay rising out of the sea around them.
 The third time was the charm, as if guided by an unseen hand the ship found shelter.

 A Strange Light